influxdata/docs-v2/content/influxdb/v2/get-started/setup.md

 1. If you haven't already, [download, install, and configure the `influx` CLI](/influxdb/v2/tools/influx-cli/).

-2. Use the [`influx auth create` command](/influxdb/v2/reference/cli/influx/auth/create/) to create an All-Access token.
+2. Use the [`influx auth create` command](/influxdb/v2/reference/cli/influx/auth/create/) to create an All Access token.

     Provide the following: